stnolting/captouch/README.md

 ### Example Setup

 My test setups implements 3 capacitive buttons.
-Each button is tied to the IO supply (3.3.V) via 1M pull-up resistor.
+Each button is tied to the IO supply (3.3.V) via 1M pull-up resistors.
-The actual pads are made from kitchen aluminum foil wrapped around bare copper wires and are insulated via two layers of _Tesafilm_ (transparent Scotch Tape).
+The actual pads are made from kitchen aluminum foil wrapped around bare copper wires and are insulated with two layers of _Tesafilm_ (transparent Scotch Tape).
 The FPGA is an Intel Cyclone IV running at 100MHz.
-The four right-most LEDs are used to display the `captouch` controller status: "calibration done" status (`ready_o`) on the right followed by three LEDs showing the current touch button states (`touch_o`).
+The four left-most LEDs are used to display the `captouch` controller status: "calibration done" status (`ready_o`) on the far-left followed by three LEDs showing the current touch button states (`touch_o`).

 ![captouch in action](https://raw.githubusercontent.com/stnolting/captouch/main/img/demo.gif)